Clinical interests in breast, urological, and gastrointestinal cancers plus lymphoma

 Following completion of a Bachelor of Medicine and Surgery at the University of Western Australia in 2000, Rohen initially embarked on a surgical career before changing paths and pursuing specialist training in radiation oncology at the Peter MacCallum Cancer Institute in Melbourne.

-With an extensive research and peer-reviewed publication portfolio, Rohen maintains an active interest in research projects across a broad range of tumour sites.
-His commitment further extends into future-proofing the specialty locally through the provision of high quality medical education (as evidenced by his role in supervising and delivering oncology training to junior doctors and medical students).
+Rohen maintains an active interest in research projects across a broad range of tumour sites.
+He is passionate about helping to provide high-quality medical education, and this includes a role supervising and delivering oncology training to junior doctors and medical students.

 Did you know?